lraycheva/core/tutorials/guides/01_javascript/javascript.md

 ### 1.3.
 REST Server

-Before starting with the project, go to the `/rest-server` directory and start the REST server that will host the necessary data for the applications:
+Before starting with the project, go to the `/rest-server` directory and start the REST server that will host the necessary data for the apps:

 ```cmd
 npm install